hknutzen/Netspoc/syntax.markdown

 ## General syntax

-`<name>` is built from one ore more alphanumerical utf8 characters together with hyphen and underscore.
+`<name>` is built from one or more alphanumerical utf8 characters together with hyphen and underscore.
 `<external name>` is built from any characters, but not whitespace, no delimiters `;,=` and no quotes `"'`.